-Let's say you've chosen a research topic (such as the choral music of Igor Stravinsky), and now you need to find related journal articles.
-You can start by using an online journal index.
-(An index contains citations that provide author, title, and subject information, plus a listing of the journal's name and volume.)
-You are also often given an abstract--a brief summary of the article.
+Let's say you've chosen a research topic (such as "choral music of Igor Stravinsky"), and now you need to find related journal articles.
+You can start by searching an online journal index.
+(An index contains citations to articles, providing author, title, and subject information, plus a listing of the journal's name and volume.
+You are also often given an abstract--a brief summary of the article.)

-The two primary music index/abstract databases to which we subscribe are IIMP (International Index to Music Periodicals Full Text) and RILM Abstracts.
+Three essential music index/abstract databases to which we subscribe are Music Periodicals Database, Music Index, and RILM Abstracts.

-IIMP (International Index to Music Periodicals Full Text) covers a comprehensive range of subject areas in both scholarly and popular music journals, from 1874 to the present. ***Many of the entries provide direct links to full-text online!
-If this is the case for you, you're in luck (and you won't need to proceed to Step 2).
+- Music Periodicals Database (formerly known as International Index to Music Periodicals Full Text) covers a comprehensive range of subject areas in both scholarly and popular music journals, from 1874 to the present.

-Another suggestion: you can access a topic (like Igor Stravinsky) in Grove Music Online.
-The article you select will have a bibliography section, usually citing several related journal articles.
+Another tip: you can also search your topic in Oxford Music Online (home of Grove Music Online).
+The article you select will likely have a bibliography section, citing several relevant journal articles and books for further reading.

 Once you know which journal contains the article you want, you can use the Periodical List database to see whether Texas State has the journal--either in print or electronic form--and it will provide you with a call number to the print journal or a link for electronic access.
 (Type in the title of the journal you want, not the article title.)
 This comprehensive, searchable list of periodical titles includes:

 - Printed/bound and microform subscriptions (Note that print music and microform periodicals are located on the 3rd floor of the Alkek library, NOT at the Schneider.)